Theoretical Physics

 - Classical general relativity and functional integrals in quantum gravity

-- Noncommutative geometry and quantum spacetime, event localizability and quantum observers
+- Noncommutative geometry and quantum spacetime; localization of events and quantum observers

 - Theoretical models of particle propagation in quantum spacetime